konfuzio-ai/konfuzio-sdk/docs/api.md

 ## Documentation

 The API documentation is available at: https://app.konfuzio.com/swagger.
-To access the documentation please [register](https://app.konfuzio.com/accounts/signup/) beforehand.

 ## How to make an API Call

 The API supports Password Authentication and Token Authentication.
 An API Token can be obtained here: https://app.konfuzio.com/v2/swagger/#/token-auth/token_auth_create

-"ENDPOINT" needs to be replaced with the respective API endpoint.Username, password and token are randomized examples.
+"ENDPOINT" needs to be replaced with the respective API endpoint.
+Username, password, and token are randomized examples.

 ### Using CURL